stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 argument and path to source image as second argument.
 When the program is run, it converts image and saves it changing its extension appropriately.

-Try to do it yourself first, here are the imports you will need:
+Try to do it yourself first, here are the imports and language extensions you will need:

 ```haskell
 {-# LANGUAGE RecordWildCards #-}